 Suggested Solution: Ensure the file to be uploaded conforms with the acceptable file formats for the application being tested.

 Either the site is unreachable or an incorrect URL is included in the test plan.
-Resulting in an error when the test steps are performed during execution where the test is redirected to a different/wrong URL.
+This results in an error when the test steps are performed during execution where the test is redirected to a different or incorrect URL.

 Suggested Solution: Ensure the URL included in the test plan steps is the correct URL.